intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 Go to `analytics-zoo/pyzoo/zoo/serving/`, and run python program `python quick_start.py` to push data into queue.

-Then you can see the inference output.
+Then you can see the inference output in console.
 ```
 image: fish1.jpeg, classification-result: class: 1's prob: 0.9974158
 image: cat1.jpeg, classification-result: class: 287's prob: 0.52377725